 In summation, Balinese batik fabric is no more different from any other kind of batik in Indonesia.
 It is, however, worth mentioning that Bali batik fabric is indeed different in its choice of artistic patterns and motif.
 While Javanese batik employs some sort of categorization of patterns to determine the type of batik fabrics produced, Balinese batik is free of such distinction.
 The only point that determines a fabric’s worthiness is its aesthetically values.
 The makers are not confined to any sort of regulation when it comes to implementing patterns and motifs.
 They are free to incorporate any elements they have in mind.

 Read also : What to Expect from Buying Batik Fabric In Bali

-Another thing that makes balinese batik fabric different from others is its color: they tend to toy around with bright colors.
+Another thing that makes Balinese batik fabric different from others is its color: they tend to toy around with bright colors.
 Sundanese batik fabrics are also known for its bright colors but the most prevalent would be indigo.
 With Balinese batik, it is almost as if this is the element that denotes its distinction.
 Balinese batik fabrics are always bright-colored, giving it contrast and dynamics that other variants perhaps lack.
-But it is rather pointless to talk about which of Indonesia batik variants is the best.
+But it is rather pointless to talk about which of Indonesian batik variants is the best.
 They all are the best and even the world admits this.